BU-ISCIII/openebench_gmi/README.md

     -Tree input: ids are extracted from canonical tree format.
 IDs are writed in resultsids.json

 **2. Metrics:**
   1. *Robinson-Foulds metric calculation:* Robinson-Foulds test is performed between user tree and gold standard tree in order to compare its topologies.
-Result value is writed to robinsonfoulds.json
+Result value is writted to robinsonfoulds.json file.

 **3. Data visualization and consolidation:**
   **TODO**